Raising funds is one of the toughest parts of starting a startup.

 I hope your queries on how to get funding for a startup in India are answered.

 Which kind of funding for a startup is more suitable for you?

 Now that’s something you must figure out on your own.
 We have never been funded by anyone (other than the initial small seed capital invested by my father for my company).

 I hardly know any VC or angel investor.
-I did send my huskiness plan to a lot of random ids around 2 years back only to receive words of encouragement from few and rejections from many but my lack of VC Connections has not stopped me from raising funds using banks or money lenders (where at times I have to mortgage my kidney as security – Bad joke 😊 )
+I did send my business plan to a lot of random ids around 2 years back only to receive words of encouragement from few and rejections from many but my lack of VC Connections has not stopped me from raising funds using banks or money lenders. (where at times I have to mortgage my kidney as security – Bad joke 😊 )

 The good thing about raising funds from banks is, we know from day one – the money must be returned on a timely basis.

 The load on our head from day one allows us to plan so.